kolkhis/tech-notes/linux/misc.md

 ss -i
 ```

 ## Adding Users Through /etc/passwd
 See [manually adding user accounts in linux](./manually_adding_user_accounts.md).

 ### Add a new line for the user:
 Each line in the `/etc/passwd` file represents a user account.
-The format of each line is as follows:
+The format of each line in `/etc/passwd` is as follows:
 ```bash
 username:password:UID:GID:GECOS:home_directory:shell
 ```